Emmie Chanika: Life

 In May 2003, she joined other women's rights activists in denouncing Malawi President Bakili Muluzi's habit of publicly making sexist comments against women.
 "It is sad to note the president insults women in the presence of his wife, the clergy and leaders of the Muslim society," said Chanika.

-Emmie Chanika continued to be one of the most courageous and influential human rights activists in Malawi and has also been one of the founding members of the human rights consultative forum HRCC.
-In the 2011 political crisis in Malawi which saw many Malawians taking to the street in anger with president Bingu Wa Mutharika's oppressive policies Emmie Chanika has taken a moderate stance.
+Chanika continued to be one of the most courageous and influential human rights activists in Malawi and has also been one of the founding members of the human rights consultative forum HRCC.
+In the 2011 political crisis in Malawi which saw many Malawians taking to the street in anger with president Bingu Wa Mutharika's oppressive policies Chanika has taken a moderate stance.
 She has been calling for calm and for dialogue rather than confrontation.
 This stance has prompted accusations that she is now on the payroll of the Malawi government.
 Nevertheless, these accusations appear unfounded as Emmie Chanika has continued to be vocal in her criticism of the Malawi government.
-Emmie Chanika disclosed in a recent interview that her organisation CILIC has almost folded because since HIVOS stopped funding CILIC in 2008 it has not received any support from international donors.
-It appears that CILIC has also been undermined by the government and new civil society organisations who compete for access to donor funds.
-In spite of lack of funding Emmie Chanika was still an active human rights activist and has recently spoken out strongly on the issue of unscrupulous clergy and traditional religious experts labelling children, the handicapped and the elderly as witches.
+Emmie Chanika disclosed in a recent interview that her organization CILIC has almost folded because since HIVOS stopped funding CILIC in 2008 it has not received any support from international donors.
+It appears that CILIC has also been undermined by the government and new civil society organizations who compete for access to donor funds.
+In spite of lack of funding Chanika was still an active human rights activist and spoke out on the issue of unscrupulous clergy and traditional religious experts labelling children, the handicapped and the elderly as witches.

+In 2008 her work was recognised by the University of Surrey whose International Care Ethics (ICE) Observatory awarded her an Human Rights and Nursing Award.
+The citation noted a lot of her work including serving with the "Malawi Red Cross on the Commission to investigate the deaths of four politicians, alongside Rafiq Hajat."

+Publications

-Besides having authored and co-authored numerous documents and research reports, Emmie Chanika authored a book on Violence against Women and co-authored two books with medical historian and researcher, Dr. Adamson Sinjani Muula of the University of Malawi, College of Medicine.
-Their best seller is Malawi Lost Decade 1994–2004, all published by MontfortMedia, Balaka.
+Chanika wrote a book on Violence against Women and co-authored two books with medical historian Adamson Sinjani Muula called, Malawi Lost Decade 1994–2004.

+Death and legacy

+Patricia Kaliati when she was Minister for Gender in 2020 publicly thanked women's rights activists in Malawi.
+She named Chanika in a list that also included, Reen Kachere, Faustace Chirwa, Margaret Ali, Emma Kaliya, Mercy Timba and Jean Nkwanda.

-On 29 July 2022, Emmie Chanika died at the age of 66 after struggling with stroke.
+On 29 July 2022, Emmie Chanika died at the age of 66 after struggling with a stroke.